Here Is How To Fix A Google’s Ranking Drop

 Or the reason can be what some of my SEO services experts tell me-

 Google is some kind of a Batman, who just makes effects real.
-Google maintains secrecy and gives webmasters a sarcastic smile- on the lines of ‘I Know What You Did Last Summer.’
+Google maintains secrecy and gives webmasters a sarcastic smile- along the lines of ‘I Know What You Did Last Summer.’

-This is the number one cause of any website experiencing a Google’s ranking drop.
+This is the number one cause of any website experiencing a Google ranking drop.

 Google’s algorithm updates are now becoming increasingly routine.

 As Google pushes for more and more authentic information on the web, updates keep rolling out.
-Websites who are not complying with updates are the ones that see a rankings drop.
+Websites that are not complying with updates are the ones that see a rankings drop.